 In Kentucky, sentences in criminal cases are determined by a judge.
 If you are found guilty of a crime by a jury or if you plead guilty to a criminal offense, a judge will look at the facts of the case as well as your criminal history in determining a sentence.
 One element that can often be helpful during sentencing is a character letter.

-Character letters are written by friends, family, colleagues and others who know the defendant in criminal cases.
-During a sentencing, a judge will typically only allow a certain number of live witnesses to testify as to a defendant’s character, but will accept almost any number of letters.
+Character letters are written by friends, family, colleagues, and others who know the defendant in criminal cases.
+During sentencing, a judge will typically only allow a certain number of live witnesses to testify as to a defendant’s character but will accept almost any number of letters.

 Of course, a character letter is only effective if it is well-written and helps the judge understand a fuller picture of the defendant.
 These tips from an experienced Lexington criminal defense attorney can help your loved ones as they draft character letters in support of you.